alexispaz/otfp/README.md

 # On the fly parameterization

-OTFP computes free-energy profiles in MD simulations via temperature-acceleration.
+OTFP computes free-energy surfaces (FES) in MD simulations via temperature-acceleration.

 It is written in C and use [SWIG](http://www.swig.org) to provida a TCL interface to be used with [NAMD](www.ks.uiuc.edu/Research/namd) via TCLforce.